sidd-dot/To-Do-List/README.md

 <br>
 It is simply created by using of HTML5, CSS and JavaScript.
 <br>
-If you wanna have any important tasks,just add on it , work on them , delete it after the completion of your tasks.
+If you wanna have any important tasks, just add on it, work on them, delete it after the completion of your tasks.
 <br>
 To check it live : http://127.0.0.1:5500/To-Do-List/index.html